pyfsi/coconut/examples/turek/fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md

 This example calculates the well-known Turek benchmark, which consist of laminar incompressible flow around a flexible flag attached to a rigid cylinder in a 2D channel.
 The material parameters and boundary conditions correspond to the FSI2 setup, as detailed by Turek and Hron [[1](#1)].
-The challenging aspect of this benchmark lies in the large self-indcuced oscillation of the flag.
+The challenging aspect of this benchmark lies in the large self-induced oscillation of the flag.
 The used solvers are Fluent and Abaqus.
 A script _`evaluate_benchmark.py`_ is provided to compare the results with the benchmark results in [[1](#1)].
 Furthermore, the script _`animate_beam.py`_ can be used to visualize the interface data throughout the calculation.